-Given the projected market prices and current production costs for corn and soybeans, many producers may alter their long-term rotation plans by increasing soybean acreage in 2018.
-In these situations, soybeans will be planted into fields that were planted to soybeans in 2017.
-Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields declined by 5 percent in the second year of soybeans and by 12 percent in the third year when compared to a corn-soybean rotation.
-However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20 percent or more.
-This article will list the principle challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.
+Given the projected market prices and current production costs for corn and soybeans, some producers are altering their long-term rotation plans by increasing soybean acreage in 2022.
+In these situations, soybeans will be planted into fields that were planted to soybeans in 2021.
+Long-term crop-rotation research conducted at the University of Wisconsin showed soybean yields decreased minimally in the second year of soybeans and by seven percent in the third year when compared to a corn-soybean rotation.
+However, plant stress caused by environmental conditions, diseases or insects can easily increase yield losses to 20% or more.
+This article will list the principal challenges and risks of planting second-year soybeans and provide some management recommendations for mitigating them.

 Diseases including soybean cyst nematodes (SCN) present the largest risk to second-year soybeans.
-The best strategy is to avoid planting soybeans into fields that were infested with white mold, sudden death syndrome (SDS) or SCN in 2017.
-These are soil-borne pathogens having the potential to cause large yield losses in the 2018 crop as well as future soybean crops.
-However, if you plan to plant soybeans into fields that were infested with white mold, SCN or SDS, consider the recommendations provided below.
+The best strategy is to avoid planting soybeans into fields that were infested with white mold, sudden death syndrome (SDS) or SCN in 2021.
+These are soil-borne pathogens having the potential to cause large yield losses in the 2022 crop as well as future soybean crops.
+However, if you plan to plant soybeans into fields that were infested with these pathogens, consider the recommendations provided below.

 Variety selection is your first line of defense when planting into fields infested with white mold, SDS or SCN.
 Try selecting varieties that have the highest level of resistance you can obtain for the identified challenge.
 Seed companies typically use a scale of 1 to 9 when rating the disease resistance or tolerance of their varieties.
 Read the scale carefully as 1 is excellent and 9 is poor in some catalogs, while in others it is the opposite.
 These ratings are useful when comparing varieties from a given company.
 However, they should not be used to compare varieties from different companies.

-Consider using ILeVO seed treatment in combination with SDS and SCN tolerant varieties when planting soybeans into fields having a history of SDS.
+Consider using ILeVO or Saltro seed treatments in combination with SDS and SCN tolerant varieties when planting soybeans into fields having a history of significant SDS.
 This recommendation is based on recent research conducted by Michigan State University.

-If you must plant soybeans into a field infested with white mold in 2017, be prepared for the possibility of large yield losses if extended periods of cool and wet weather occur from late June to early August.
+If you must plant soybeans into a field that was infested with white mold in 2021, be prepared for the possibility of large yield losses if extended periods of cool and wet weather occur from late June to early August.
 These losses may be reduced by the following management practices:

-Keep in mind the additional tillage operations and foliar fungicide applications will increase production costs.
+Keep in mind additional tillage operations and foliar fungicide applications will increase production costs.

-If you plan to plant soybeans into a field infested with SCN in 2017, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase.
+If you plan to plant soybeans into a field infested with SCN in 2021, yield losses, SCN populations and the risk of developing a resistant SCN population type are likely to increase because crop rotation is one of the most effective SCN management tactics.
 The potential for these outcomes occurring can be reduced by implementing the following management practices:

 The potential for seedling diseases such as Pythium and Phytophthora may increase in second-year soybeans.
 Planting after soil temperatures reach 60 degrees Fahrenheit reduces the risk from Pythium and the use of resistant or tolerant varieties is the preferred management strategy for Phytophthora.
-Effective seed treatments for these diseases are also available.
-When planting varieties having field tolerance, but not race resistance to Phytophthora, seed treatments must be used to provide adequate protection against this pathogen.
+Martin Chilvers, MSU plant pathologist, has shown that some of the Phytophthora resistance genes currently being used have lost much of their efficacy so producers concerned about Phytophthora should plant varieties with very good field tolerance to this disease.
+Effective seed treatments for Pythium and Phytophthora are also available.
+When relying primarily on field tolerance for varietal protection from Phytophthora root rot, seed treatments must be applied at the labeled rate for Phytophthora to provide early-season protection.

-Planting soybeans after soybeans also increases the development of herbicide-resistant weeds.
-The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and two important herbicide groups (triazines and HPPD inhibitors) cannot be used in soybeans.
+Planting soybeans after soybeans could also increase the development of herbicide-resistant weeds.
+The main reasons for this are that fields planted to corn are usually tilled more intensively than fields planted to soybeans, and there are two important herbicide groups (triazines and HPPD inhibitors) that cannot be used in soybeans providing alternative herbicide options for control.
 The following steps will help delay the development of herbicide-resistant weeds in continuous soybean rotations.

 Pay attention to soil fertility and base fertilizer applications on recent soil tests.
 Many Michigan soybean producers apply phosphorus and potassium fertilizers prior to planting corn and let the following soybean crop scavenge for these nutrients.
-This works well on finer-textured soils (cation exchange capacities greater than 6 meq/100g) when enough fertilizer is supplied to meet the needs of both crops.
-Don’t forget to apply the recommended potassium fertilizer when soybeans will be planted instead of corn in 2018 as potassium contributes to disease resistance and potassium-deficient plants are more attractive to soybean aphids.
+This works well on finer-textured, mineral soils (cation exchange capacities greater than 5 meq/100g) when enough fertilizer is supplied to meet the needs of both crops.
+Don’t forget to apply the recommended potassium fertilizer when soybeans will be planted instead of corn in 2022 as potassium contributes to disease resistance and potassium-deficient plants are more attractive to soybean aphids.